ali-sobir/Optical-Network-Simulator/README.md

 # Optical-Network-Simulator

+This Simulator runs simulations for NSF Network in which links are bidirectional.
+Shortest Routes have been found by 'Dijkstra algorithm' and First Fit technique is adopted in spectrum allocation.
+Total of 15 wavelengths are available at each link and 1 wavelength is given to every connection.
+If you want to simulate for different parameters, see below:

 To start simulations, open MainFunction.m file and Run.

 If you want to change Network topology, take out nsf_network.mat file.